Tresor11/e-commerce-api/README.md

 > This project is an Api for a [React-app](https://resell-app.netlify.app/).

 This API is made of three models
-- user model
+- User model
-- item model
+- Item model
-- favorite model
+- Favorite model

 The API has the following endpoints